IABTechLab/uid2docs/docs/guides/integration-javascript-client-server.md

 If you prefer to integrate with UID2 via **only** client-side JavaScript changes, see [Client-Side Integration Guide for JavaScript](integration-javascript-client-side.md).

-For technical details about the SDK, see [UID2 SDK for JavaScript Reference Guide](../sdks/sdk-ref-javascript.md).
+For technical details about the SDK, see [SDK for JavaScript Reference Guide](../sdks/sdk-ref-javascript.md).

 ## Sample Implementation Website